btomaj/parse-json-stream/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-Ready-blue.svg)](https://www.typescriptlang.org/)
 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

-High-performance, real-time JSON streaming parser that parses and returns values as they arrive from the stream (before the complete value has been streamed).
+High-performance, real-time, JSON stream parser that parses and yields partial values as they arrive from a stream (before the complete value has been streamed).
 This library was built to parse structured JSON returned from LLMs, and display the values to users immediately as they arrive.

 ## ✨ Key Features

-- **🚀 Real-time parsing** - Values are emitted as soon as they arrive from the stream
+- **🚀 Real-time parsing** - Values are yielded as soon as they arrive from the stream
 - **🌊 Strong browser support** - Works with ReadableStream, WebSocket, EventSource, and AsyncIterable
 - **📍 Path tracking** - Every value includes its JSONPath and JSON pointer location
 - **⚡ Lightweight and fast** - Optimised to minimise CPU cycles and memory allocation.
 Zero dependencies.